dauletle/confluence2eml/docs/project_plan.md

 **Deliverables**:
 - Project structure with `pyproject.toml` and all dependencies configured
-- Basic pytest structure and CI/CD pipeline in place
+- Basic pytest structure and test coverage reporting in place
 - Library integration with `confluence-markdown-exporter` working
 - Authentication via CLI arguments and environment variables
 - Markdown content extraction from Confluence URLs